Top Ten Tips to Making Sure Your 3D Renders Look Awesome

 2. Day or Night

-When setting up your images – keep in mind the purpose of the images and if extra appeal can be gained out of getting the image in a different time of day – go for it!
+When setting up your images – keep in mind the purpose of the images and if the extra appeal can be gained out of getting the image at a different time of day – go for it!

 On the other hand (as per the discussion in an article on Marketing vs. Town Planning photomontages) – if the images are going to be used for planning, the building only and the context are more important – so daylight is a much more appropriate lighting setup.

 3. People or No People